skeoop/skeoop.github.io/Lab13-solution.md

 put the code in a private method (with explaining comment) instead of commenting it out.

-Don't deduct points for this, but put a remark in online spreadsheet.
+Don't deduct points for this, but put a comment in online spreadsheet.